Is Oatmeal Vegan? Which Ones Are Vegan?

 Can Vegans Eat Oatmeal?

-Vegans have the option to eat oatmeal that excludes animal products or animal byproducts.
+Vegans have the option to eat oatmeal when it excludes animal products or animal byproducts.

 Here is a list of commonly available types of oats that are vegan.